Divya-Sri-Sanaganapalli/Face-Detection-API-V1.0/README.md

   - If API is requested with invalid or broken image URL then the following JSON error response will be displayed

   ```
    {
      "error": {
        "code": "InvalidURL",
        "message": "Invalid image URL or error downloading from target server.
 Remote server error returned: \"The SSL connection could not be established, see              inner exception.\""
      }
    }

  ```

   - If API is requested without specifying any uploading image file or image url the following JSON error response will be displayed

   ```
    {
-            "error" : {
+     "error": {
        "code": "MissingInput",
        "message": "You should either input image url or upload image file"
      }
    }
   ```

   - If the input images doesn't have any human faces then the following JSON error response will be displayed

   ```
    {
-            "error" : {
+     "error": {
        "code": "NoFaceDetected",
        "message": "No face detected in the given input"
      }
    }
   ```

   - If API is requested with image URL and file upload at same time, then following JSON error response will be displayed

   ```
    {
-            "error" : {
+     "error": {
        "code": "InvalidInputs",
        "message": "You are allowed to input either URL or file.
 Requesting both at the same time is not allowed"
      }
    }
   ```

   - If API is requested with unsupported image file formats, then the following JSON error response will be displayed

   ```
    {
      "error": {
        "code": "Allowed file formats PNG, JPG/JPEG, GIF, BMP!!",
        "message": "Bad Request"
      }
    }
   ```

   - If API is requested with the file size larger than 6 MB, then the following JSON error response will be displayed

   ```
    {
      "error": {
        "code": "LIMIT_FILE_SIZE",
        "message": "Bad Request"
      }
    }

    ```